intel/dffml/docs/usage/webhook/webhook.rst

 Redeploying on receving github webhook
 ======================================

-We'll move  ``ffmpeg`` to a github repo,and set up the webhook dataflow such that whenever we push to the default branch,the new version is pulled and a docker container is build and run with this new version.
+We'll move  ``ffmpeg`` to a github repo, and set up the webhook dataflow such that whenever we push to the default branch, the new version is pulled and a docker container is build and run with this new version.

 Deploying on docker container